Could TAPP filtered mineral water help you live a longer and healthier life?

-Thanks to recent breakthrough innovation, the TAPP 2 water filter can now supply you with the healthy, energised water your body craves straight from the tap.
-For most of Spanish tap water you will get more alkaline water and minerals from TAPP than the average mineral water.
+Thanks to recent breakthrough innovation, the EcoPro water filter by TAPP Water can now supply you with the healthy, energised water your body craves straight from the tap.
+In regions with hard water you will get more alkaline water and minerals from TAPP than the average mineral water.

 We don’t drink enough water

 In the Mediterranean countries population, as Italy, Spain and France prove to be below the EFSA Allowance Intake (AI) for Total Water Intake (TWI).
 Source: Researchgate Drinking Water Intake AI TWI.

 Tasty clean water straight from the tap will encourage you to drink more.